uf-mil/mil/Code-Policy.md

 4. Assign the pull-request to an appropriate reviewer, or someone random on the team if there is no obvious reviewer.
 Ask questions at meetings if you have any questions about review policy.
     * You may not see movement on your PR for some time, as the reviewer waits for it to build on Semaphore, the continuous integration service that we use
     * MAKE SURE you are a collaborator on SemaphoreCI.
 If the CI build fails, everyone will get a notification, and will likely not respond to your PR on the assumption that you noticed the failed build.
 5. Code that is to be run on the sub (Obeying all style-guides, and the MIL internal guides) should go into the master branch.
-Code that obeys the style-guides, but is still in development, belongs in the dev branch.
+Code that obeys the style-guides, but is still in development, belongs into your own feature branch (ex: sim, monte-carlo, controller), to be merged when complete.

 There is *exactly one* exception to this policy:
 If on pool-test day, there are critical changes that you need to make to the sub, you may commit them directly too the **sub's** onboard git.
 Only minor changes are permissible at this time, this still does not belong in the main sub8/master.
 On competition days, *all* changes must be pair-programmed.